Once just a haven for intrepid backpackers, nowadays Thailand is one of the most-visited tourist destinations in the world.

 While Thai people do not so commonly speak English, those working in the tourism or service industry often do—or at least, they will be able to understand what you want to buy/order/etc. with minimal effort.
 Most signs are also in English, unless you venture far off the beaten track.

-Thailand is quite safe.
+Thailand is very safe.
 Of course, crime does occur just as in any country, so keep your belongings secure and always apply common sense.

 While Thailand is relatively worry-free, scams targeting tourists can be a problem.
 Be firm with taxi drivers or they may try to rip you off.
 Also, make sure you take some photos of any bicycle, bike, water scooter or anything else you rent before any use, as a popular scam is to claim you have caused damage and need to pay compensation.